 The Advanced package includes additional features and a download link to the source code.
-In addition, it contains the tutorial source code and basic version.
+In addition, it contains the complete tutorial source code and basic version.

 1. Getting Started